Human Resource Services

-HRS recommends that the hiring manager send a letter to each finalist who was invited to interview for the position, or to each applicant if desired, regarding application status.
-Sample letters are available from the HRS website.
+HRS recommends that the hiring manager send a letter or e-mail to each finalist who was invited to interview for the position, or to each applicant if desired, regarding application status.
+Sample letters are available from the HRS Staff Recruitment Toolkit website.
 (See below.)

-The hiring manager must send a letter signed by the appointing authority or designee confirming the appointment to the candidate who has been extended an offer of employment.
-Sample hire letters are available on the Managers area of the HRS website at:
+The hiring manager must send a letter signed by the appointing authority or designee confirming the appointment to the applicant who has been extended an offer of employment.
+Sample hire letters are available from the Staff Recruitment ToolKit website at: